 - 1 Open the NTFS Security module.

-- In the Navigation pane, select a folder, and select Security | Repair Inheritance.
+- 2 In the Navigation pane, select a folder, and select Security | Repair Inheritance.

--OR-
+- -OR

-Click 卖 on the Tool Bar.
+- Click won the Tool Bar.

+- 3 Click Yes.
+See Completing a process.

 Creating test folders and files

 To help you evaluate or troubleshoot issues, you can create a test folder that contains files and permissions.